 Welcome to Class 6!

 In Class 6, we have a mixture of Year 2 and 3 children.
-Our teacher is Miss Degnan and our teaching assistants are Mrs Godwin and Mrs Hammill.
+Our teacher is Miss Degnan and our teaching assistants are Mrs Godwin, Mrs Barber and Miss McGee.

 We are looking forward to an exciting year, throughout which we are going to be learning about a variety of amazing topics!
 We have created our own class rules and will continue to show the Fruits of the Spirit as we learn and play with our classmates.